Prandr/XDMA_Tutorial/README.md

     ssize_t pwrite(int fd, const void *buf, size_t count, off_t offset);
     ```

-With both ways Linux kernel truncates the `count` parameter of the funcions to ~2 GB.
+With both ways Linux kernel truncates the `count` parameter of the functions to ~2 GB.
 The driver provides a way to circumvent this limitation by allowing to [submit the DMA transfer requests over `ioctl` system call](#dma-transfers-with-ioctl).

 The 2 methods are not exactly equivalent. `write` and `read` advance address by `count` after performing successful operation.
-Thus repeated call would access this address:
+Thus repeated call would access that address:

 ```C
 #define READ_SIZE 1024